andrew-werdna/vagrant.dev/README.md

 # vagrant.dev

 Configurable LAMP development stack for Vagrant.
-Kind of like MAMP or WAMP but auto configuring and virtualized!
+Kind of like MAMP or WAMP but auto configuring and virtualized.

-Built using simple [Ansible provisioning](http://www.ansible.com/) that works on Windows by running entirely inside the VM!
+Built using the simple [Ansible provisioning](http://www.ansible.com/) that works on Windows by running it entirely inside the VM.
+Ansible is usually run on your local machine so it can manage multiple servers at once.
+The only downside to running it on the VM is that you don't get coloured output, and when an error happens the output can get a bit messy since its run through a bash script.

 ## Installation